crystal-ball/ember-cli-prop-types/README.md

 ```

 ## In Production
-Although props validation is only run in development builds, this addon must be
+The props validations are only run in development builds.
+In production builds a set
-included for production builds as well.
-During production builds the `prop-types`
-library is not imported.
-Instead a set of shims is imported for the props validators
+of no-op functions are imported instead of the `prop-types` library and the call to
-so that the `import` statements do not throw errors.
-Prod weight for the addon is
+`PropTypes.checkPropTypes` is stripped.
+The production weight for the addon is
 0.29 KB (0.12 KB gzipped).

-The call to `PropTypes.checkPropTypes` is automatically stripped in production builds
-as well using UglifyJS's `compress` configurations.
-If you would like to disable this
-additional stripping you can configure the addon to skip it in your
-`ember-cli-build.js` configs _(Note that even if you disable the code stripping props
-validations will still only be run in dev builds)_.

-The `getDefaultProps` method is run during component `init` in production builds.
+The `getDefaultProps` method is included and run by default in production builds.
 If
 you would prefer not to enable this method, you can configure the addon to strip it
 out: